SainingZhang/SainingZhang.github.io/_pages/about.md

 News
 ======
 🔥 Our new technical report, [Selftok](https://selftok-team.github.io/report/), is now available.
-Congratulats to all team members!<br>
+Congrats to all team members!<br>
 🔥 Our new work GaussianArt will be available soon.
 Thank you all for your anticipation.

 Publications \[[Google Scholar](https://scholar.google.com/citations?user=P4efBMcAAAAJ&hl=zh-CN)\]